Bertram Wolfe

 Bertram David Wolfe (January 19, 1896 – February 21, 1977) was an American scholar, leading communist, and later a leading anti-communist.
 He authored many works related to communism, including biographical studies of Vladimir Lenin, Joseph Stalin, Leon Trotsky, and Diego Rivera.
+With his wife Ella Wolfe he cofounded the Communist Party of America in 1919, but later became disenchanted with communism and aligned himself with American political conservatism.

 Background

 Bertram Wolfe was born January 19, 1896, in Brooklyn, New York.
 His mother was a native-born American and his father was an ethnic Jewish immigrant from Germany who had arrived in the United States as a boy of 13.

 Wolfe studied to teach English literature and writing and received degrees from the College of the City of New York, Columbia University, and the University of Mexico.

 Career

 Communist Party

 Wolfe was active with the Socialist Party of America in his youth and was an active participant in the Left Wing Section which emerged in 1919.
 Wolfe attended the June 1919 National Conference of the Left Wing and was elected by that body to its nine-member National Council.
 He helped draft the manifesto of that organization, together with Louis C. Fraina and John Reed.

 In 1919 Wolfe became a founding member of the Communist Party of America (CPA).
 Together with Maximilian Cohen, Wolfe was responsible for The Communist World, the CPA's first newspaper in New York City.

 During the period of repression of leading Communists in New York conducted by the Lusk Committee, Wolfe fled to California.
 In 1920 he became a member of the San Francisco Cooks' Union.
 He also edited a left wing trade union paper called Labor Unity from 1920 to 1922.
 Wolfe was a delegate to the ill-fated August 1922 convention of the underground CPA held in Bridgman, Michigan, for which he was indicted under Michigan's "criminal syndicalism" law.

 In 1923, Wolfe departed for Mexico, where he became active in the trade union movement there.
 He became a member of the Executive Committee of the Communist Party of Mexico and was a delegate of that organization to the 5th World Congress of the Communist International, held in Moscow in 1924.
 Wolfe was also a leading member of the Red International of Labor Unions (Profintern) from 1924 to 1928, sitting on that body's Executive Committee.

 Wolfe was ultimately deported from Mexico to the United States in July 1925 for activities related to a strike of Mexican railway workers.
 Upon his return to America, Wolfe took over as head of the Party's New York Workers School, located at 26 Union Square and offering 70 courses in the social sciences to some 1500 students.